beling/book-pl/src/ch15-02-deref.md

 <span class="caption">Listing 15-7: Using the dereference operator on a
 `Box<i32>`</span>

-The only difference between Listing 15-7 and Listing 15-6 is that here we set `y` to be an instance of a box pointing to the value in `x` rather than a reference pointing to the value of `x`.
+The only difference between listing 15-7 and listing 15-6 is that here we set `y` to be an instance of a box pointing to the value in `x` rather than a reference pointing to the value of `x`.
 In the last assertion, we can use the dereference operator to follow the box’s pointer in the same way that we did